Let's Go Round One More Time!

 |

-Tansu Ciller becomes the first woman Prime Minister of Turkey and Kim Campbell becomes the first woman Prime Minister of Canada.
+Tansu Ciller becomes the first woman Prime Minister of Turkey on 23rd June.

-On 23rd June Lorena Bobbitt cuts off her husband's penis while he is asleep.
+On the same day Lorena Bobbitt cuts off her husband's penis while he is asleep.
 John Bobbitt has his penis surgically reattached after the police recover it from the roadside.

 The Northern Ireland Minister Michael Mates resigns from the UK government on Thursday, 24th June, following the publication of newspaper reports linking him to the fugitive business tycoon Asil Nadir.